Asymptotic Analysis of Conditioned Stochastic Gradient Descent: The asymptotics of conditioned stochastic gradient descent

-Following the same path as in the SGD section, it is now interesting to search for an appropriate rescaled process to obtain some convergence rate and asymptotic normality results.
-In fact the only additional assumption we need, compared to SGD, is the convergence of the sequence $(C_k)_{k\geq 0}$.
+Similarly to standard SGD, it is interesting to search for an appropriate rescaled process to obtain some convergence rate and asymptotic normality results.
+In fact the only additional assumption needed, compared to SGD, is the almost sure convergence of the sequence $(C_k)_{k\geq 0}$.
+This makes Theorem \ref{TH:CLT_sgd} a particular case of the following Theorem which is the main result of the paper (the proof is given in Appendix \ref{sec:proof_clt}).